-From a pool of hundreds of impressive applicants, over a four-stage selection process including in-person site visits, we have chosen 10 incredible, game-changing ventures serving poor or vulnerable populations in U.S. cities.
+From a pool of hundreds of impressive applicants, over a four-stage selection process including in-person site visits, we chose 10 incredible, game-changing ventures serving poor or vulnerable populations in U.S. cities.

 Ranging from a platform that diverts surplus food to the hungry to a board game that makes kids nearly 3x better at math, meet the 10 ventures we’ve selected for the first ever Future Cities Accelerator!

-Meet some of the proven practitioners and world-class experts who will advise our 10 ventures during the Future Cities Accelerator!
+Meet some of the proven practitioners and world-class experts who are currently advising our 10 selected startup ventures!

 The Future Cities Accelerator is the brainchild of The Rockefeller Foundation.
 Because over 75% of human beings will live in cities by the year 2050, The Rockefeller Foundation, as evidenced by their 100 Resilient Cities initiative, has developed a strong focus on making cities more inclusive and resilient to major social and environmental challenges.

 In early April 2016, The Rockefeller Foundation reached out to Unreasonable Institute, one of its grantees from 2013.
 Founded in 2009, Unreasonable Institute equips early-stage startups (whether for-profit or non-profit) to get the mentorship and funding they need to scale their impact.
 It has done this through accelerator programs, which it now runs in over 24 countries.
 93% of its first 112 ventures are active and funded, having raised over $100 million and benefitting over 8 million lives.
 Because The Rockefeller Foundation aimed to support highly innovative, early-stage organizations through this initiative, Unreasonable Institute’s experience working with early-stage organizations seemed like a perfect fit for the program objectives.